addu390/addu390.github.io/_posts/2023-10-16-debezium-postgres-cdc.md

 <details open><summary class="h3">1.
 Goal</summary>
 <p>Set up Debezium to capture row-level changes in the schemas of a PostgreSQL database and publish to Kafka topic(s).</p>

-<p>The high-level architecture is unquestionably explained in the above diagram 😎.
+<p>The high-level architecture is unquestionably explained in the above diagram.
 Pikachu, aka Debezium PostgreSQL Connector, detects and carries/publishes row-level change events to Kafka topic(s) for configured Postgres tables.</p>
 </details>

 <hr class="hr">